This is the second article in a 4-part series about getting started as a real estate investor.

 Real Estate Sectors

 Like technology, real estate is an industry with many sub-sectors.
 Real estate is involved in how and where we live, work, and play because different activities require different buildings and infrastructure.
 Real estate isn’t just about homes and apartment buildings.
-There are real estate sectors that focus on properties used by other industries, such as retail, office buildings, apartment buildings, warehouses, healthcare facilities, and even communications infrastructure.
+There are real estate sectors that focus on properties used by other industries, such as retail, office buildings, warehouses, healthcare facilities, and even communications infrastructure.
 See this link for a list of real estate sectors.

 Considering various real estate sectors gives you the option of developing a real estate investment thesis.
 You could focus your investments on the specific sectors that you think provide the best risk-return profile.
 I say “option” because you also have the opportunity to take an index investing approach with publicly-traded real estate ETFs or broad-market private REITs.